yiisoft/validator/docs/guide/built-in-rules-callback.md

 > **Note:** Processing untrusted user input with `yaml_parse()` can be dangerous with certain settings.
 Please refer to
 > [yaml_parse docs] for more details.

-### Making use of validation context for validating multiple attributes depending on each other
+### Usage of validation context for validating multiple attributes depending on each other

 A validation context can be utilized too - for example, when performing validation of attributes depending on each other.
 In the below example the 3 angles are verified by degree values to form a valid triangle: